-These homemade Swig Sugar Cookies are a delightful twist on traditional sugar cookies.
-With a unique combination of baking soda and cream of tartar, these cookies have a soft, chewy, thick texture.
-Plus, they’re topped with a generous layer of frosting, making them the best treat!
+These homemade Swig Sugar Cookies are a fun twist on traditional sugar cookies.
+These cookies have a soft, chewy, thick texture and a thick layer of frosting.

 image of the Swig Sugar Cookies